 Unbeknownst to the citizens of this young America, the relentless march of the worst famine of the nineteenth century has begun.
 The hunger that drives young Magen’s indomitable spirit is both real and metaphorical.
 Some will survive ‘the end of days,’ others will not.
 But no one will ever forget what has come to be known as ‘the year without a summer’ —or, ‘the Hunger Year’.
 This novel portrays with little sentimentality the difficulties and hardships our ancestors experienced during this incredible year in our history.
 Its rich detail of the time period and way of life is intended for adults and the older teen reader.

-Just learned that The Hunger Year earned an Honorable Mention in the New England Book Festival for 2014!
+The Hunger Year earned an Honorable Mention in the New England Book Festival for 2014!

 Click here for the complete US Review of Books’ review: http://www.theUSreview.com/reviews/Hunger-Kemsley.html